jasebanico/GovHack2022-JESSICA/docs/index.md

 - finding and identifying rare species, such as the jewel beetle, in ACT
 - study water quality and its effect on flora and fauna in Gippsland Lakes

 By reading and posting content/media in JESSICA, they also get to practice valuable work skills such as research, observation, analysis, communication, and presentation skills.
-They also get to interact with the local environment industry and its professionals.
+They also get to interact with the local environment industry and its professionals, and maybe encourage them to pursue a STEM career!

 JESSICA, through its Geo Data Index, aggregates vast scientific data available in various repositories and transforms them into a standard format, making them accessible to the general public, by presenting relevant local data in close proximity.